khushiverse/ai-interview-analyser/README.md

 - `HF_API_KEY` is configured securely
 - `.env` is **not** committed to the repository

-## Contributing

-Contributions are welcome.

-If you want to contribute:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Commit clearly
-5. Open a pull request

-You can also open an issue for:

-- bug reports
-- UI improvements
-- new interview question categories
-- feature requests such as speech-to-text or answer history

 ## Notes

 - `.env` is ignored using `.gitignore`, so API keys are not pushed to GitHub